On flow disturbances caused by pressure taps in highly elastic flows around a microfluidic cylinder: Results and discussion

-The fact that lateral flow asymmetry is found only with the WTI channels, and that it seems to be connected to the penetration of the dividing streamline into the pressure tap intake, leads us to believe that the phenomenon is due, not to a viscoelastic instability similar to previous reports\cite{haward2019,haward2020,nolan2016,ribeiro2014,zhao2016,varchanis2020}, but due to a flow perturbation caused by the pressure taps and fluid elasticity.
-Furthermore, no evidence of lateral flow asymmetry was found by Varchanis et al.\cite{varchanis2020} in their experiments with the same fluid, nor in any other study with non-shear-thinning elastic fluids, which further corroborates our hypothesis.
+The fact that lateral flow asymmetry is found only with the WTI channels, and that it seems to be connected to the penetration of the dividing streamline into the pressure tap intake, leads us to believe that the phenomenon is due, not to a viscoelastic instability similar to previous reports\cite{haward2019,haward2020,nolan2016,ribeiro2014,zhao2016,varchanis2020,hopkins2022}, but due to a flow perturbation caused by the pressure taps and fluid elasticity.
+Furthermore, no evidence of lateral flow asymmetry was found experimentally by Varchanis et al.\cite{varchanis2020}, who tested the same fluid, nor encountered significantly in any other study with non-shear-thinning elastic fluids, which further corroborates our hypothesis.
 The fact that Varchanis et al.\cite{varchanis2020} also did not find any evidence of the characteristic streamline ``pinch'' we found with our NTI channel could be explained by our much smaller channel aspect ratio ($\alpha=0.37\ll5$), as previous studies have shown that increasing channel confinement anticipates the wineglass instability's onset\cite{kenney2013}.